Tahtib: Performance

 As with its combative counterpart, the dance form of tahtib was originally performed by men, but female versions were later developed.
 In one form, the women dress as men and imitate the males.
 Another female variant is performed flirtatiously and with less aggression.
 The latter, called ra's el assaya (dance of the stick) is incorporated into cabaret or Raqs sharqi performances.
 The stick used for this dance is generally more lightweight and hooked at one end like a cane.
 It is often embellished with metallic-coloured foil or sequins.
 The costume is a simple baladi dress.
 Performances include balancing the cane on the head, hip or shoulder.

 Music

 Music in tahtib features the tabl (bass drum) and mizmar (folk oboe).
-The right hand uses a heavier stick with a hooked head to beat out the dum (the deep sound from striking the center of the drum) which drive the heartbeat of the rhythm, while the left hand uses a light twig as a switch to produce rapid-fire staccato "taks" (the higher sound from striking the edge of the drum).
+The right hand uses a heavier stick with a hooked head to beat out the dum (the deep sound from striking the center of the drum) which drives the heartbeat of the rhythm, while the left hand uses a light twig as a switch to produce rapid-fire staccato "taks" (the higher sound from striking the edge of the drum).